When choosing a ring, it’s important to choose the right metal.

 But what are these differences?
-Well, if you wish to know more about the differences between 14K, 18K, and 24K gold, read on.
+If you wish to know more about the differences between 14K, 18K, and 24K gold, read on.

 18k Gold has a 75% purity level and is the purest form of gold used extensively in jewelry.
 It has the typical warm golden hue that people imagine when they think of gold jewelry but due to its high purity level, it is significantly more expensive than 14K gold and more easily scratched with daily wear and tear.